-Property in a void marriage does become very complex during a divorce in Thailand.
-It is Section 1498 of the Civil and Commercial Code which dictates that there is no property relationship between a husband and wife from a void marriage.
-All property which was owned or acquired during the marriage will remain the property of the respective parties.
+Property in voidable marriages or annulment is complex.
+Property in a void marriage or property after an annulment does become very complex during a divorce in Thailand.
+It is Section 1498 of the Civil and Commercial Code which dictates the connection.
+“There is no property relationship between a husband and wife from a void marriage”.
+All property that was owned or acquired during the marriage will remain the property of the respective parties.
 There will always be legal issues after an annulment.

-|1.||There is a prescription period to claim damages from judgement if the marriage is void in terms of Section 1449 (insane person), Section 1450 (blood relatives) or Section 1448 (underage person).
+There is a prescription period to claim damages from judgment.
+This if the marriage is void in terms of Section 1449 (insane person), Section 1450 (blood relatives), or Section 1448 (underage person).

-You have to file a claim on judgement for compensation or living expenses if the marriage was declared void under Section 1452 (already married) from the day you found out that the person was already married.
+You have to file a claim on judgment for compensation or living expenses.
+This if the marriage was declared void under Section 1452 (already married) from the day you found out that the person was already married.

-The information contained in our website is for general information purposes only and does not constitute legal advice.
-For further information, please contact us.
+The information contained on our website is for general information purposes only and does not constitute legal advice.

 The ending of a marriage in Thailand occurs under 3 conditions such as at death, divorce or an annulment of marriage.